Flipez/yeelight/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/yeelight.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Flipez/yeelight.

+## Credit

+This gem is inspired by https://github.com/nunows/Yeelight-Wifi which was sadly not available as a gem.

 ## License